 ~ Henry David Thoreau

-More than 600 Kalamazoo College students work in the community every year, most through service-learning courses.
-But each year approximately 200 students are engaged in ongoing projects outside of courses.
+About two thirds of K students work in these initiatives during their careers at K, through community-engaged courses and ongoing, student-led projects that address pressing, complex issues in Kalamazoo.
 They earn minimum wage through federal work study placements or work as “volunteers,” committing to at least three hours per week throughout the term.
 Most work the full academic year.

-These ongoing co-curricular programs are coordinated (and frequently designed) by K student leaders, who hold Civic Engagement Scholarships .
-Many others also hold Americorps scholarships.
+These ongoing co-curricular programs are coordinated (and frequently designed) by K student leaders, who hold Civic Engagement Scholarships.
 All students who participate in service-learning programs are required to attend structured reflection sessions and workshops in order to learn from their community experiences and connect them to issues of social justice.